photo of William Paca Middle School

 News & Announcements

-Read More About This Article about William Floyd High School Adds Cutting-Edge Technology to Science Classrooms
+Read More About This Article about Two William Floyd School District Assistant Principals Named Administrators of the Year

 ABOUT OUR DISTRICT

-Welcome to the website of the award-winning William Floyd School District located on the south shore of Long Island, approximately 60 miles east of New York City, with an enrollment of approximately 8,700 students attending ten schools K-12.
+Welcome to the website of the award-winning William Floyd School District located on the south shore of Long Island, approximately 60 miles east of New York City, with an enrollment of more than 9,400 students attending 10 K-12 schools.
 The district provides tremendous opportunities for students ranging from science, technology, engineering and mathematics, Career and Technical Education, music, the arts, athletics, extracurricular activities and much more.